-Austrian automotive producer Magna Steyr is a trendsetter with regards to keen smart factories.
-The company, operates 161,000 employees globally, can exactly track assets ranging from apparatuses to vehicle parts, automatically requesting a renewal when required.
+Austrian automotive producer Magna Steyr is a trendsetter with regard to keen smart factories.
+The company, which operates 161,000 employees globally, can exactly track assets ranging from apparatuses to vehicle parts, automatically requesting a renewal when required.
 Magna is likewise testing the utilization of “smart packaging” upgrading it with Bluetooth, to assist in keeping track of segments in its warehouses.
-Self-ruling vehicles within its advance features help ship components through plants during assembly, advancing routes powerfully.
+Self-ruling vehicles with their advanced features help ship components through plants during assembly, advancing routes powerfully.
 Magna has a long history in custom automotive fabricating, building various kinds of vehicles on a similar sequential line since 1999.
 Presently, it utilizes wearable innovation to direct its employees in the creation of bespoke vehicles.
 A year ago, the organization won the Automotive Innovations Award from the Center of Automotive Management and PwC Germany.

 Real-time Innovations: Microgrid advancement

-This is top companies using the Tech-driven IoT applications to automate their business process.
+These are top companies using Tech-driven IoT applications to automate their business process.

 As indicated by Forester, there are two essential doors for the Internet of Things to build value within the venture: